kudobuilder/kudo.dev/content/blog/blog-2020-02-07-kudo-terraform-provider-1.md

 }
 ```

 Due to the relationship of the Terraform objects, `kudo_instance.zk1` is needed before we can deploy `kudo_instance.kafka` since the output of the former is used as an input to the latter.
 This relationship is captured in the dependency graph which shows the order Terraform will create and update objects in our environment.
-Note that the earlier objects are at the bottom and Terraform moves up the graph, ensuring each parent node is healthy before starting a child node.
+This graph uses arrows to point at which nodes are dependencies of other nodes, and as a result the earlier objects are at the bottom and Terraform moves up the graph, ensuring each parent node is healthy before starting a child node.

 ![Dependency Graph](https://github.com/runyontr/terraform-provider-kudo/raw/master/blog/part1/dependencies.png)